medsuet/Xcelerium-IC-Design-Training/Fazail/assignments/rdy_val_sequential_multiplier/README.md

 ## Features

 - **Sequential Operation**: The multiplier performs multiplication in a sequence of steps, making it efficient in terms of hardware utilization.
-- **Configurable Bit-width**: The bit-width of the multiplicand and multiplier can be configured as per requirements but you must have to change its shift register.
-- **Start and Ready Signals**: The design includes start and ready signals to control the operation of the multiplier.
+- **Valid-Ready Interface**: The design includes valid ready signals to control the operation of the multiplier.

 ## Design Details